Climate and Average Weather Year Round in Minot North Dakota, United States

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Minot varies significantly throughout the year.

 The wetter season lasts 4.1 months, from May 1 to September 6, with a greater than 19% chance of a given day being a wet day.
-The chance of a wet day peaks at 34% on June 12.
+The month with the most wet days in Minot is June, with an average of 9.9 days with at least 0.04 inches of precipitation.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
 Based on this categorization, the most common form of precipitation in Minot changes throughout the year.

 Rain alone is the most common for 7.7 months, from March 19 to November 9.
-The highest chance of a day with rain alone is 34% on June 12.
+The month with the most days of rain alone in Minot is June, with an average of 9.9 days.

 Snow alone is the most common for 4.3 months, from November 9 to March 19.
-The highest chance of a day with snow alone is 7% on January 2.
+The month with the most days of snow alone in Minot is December, with an average of 1.6 days.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Minot experiences significant seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 7.0 months, from April 2 to November 1, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around June 14, with an average total accumulation of 2.8 inches.
+The month with the most rain in Minot is June, with an average rainfall of 2.8 inches.

 The rainless period of the year lasts for 5.0 months, from November 1 to April 2.
-The least rain falls around December 30, with an average total accumulation of 0.0 inches.
+The month with the least rain in Minot is January, with an average rainfall of 0.0 inches.

-The snowy period of the year lasts for 6.7 months, from October 16 to May 7, with a sliding 31-day liquid-equivalent snowfall of at least 0.1 inches.
-The most snow falls during the 31 days centered around January 2, with an average total liquid-equivalent accumulation of 0.3 inches.
+The snowy period of the year lasts for 6.7 months, from October 16 to May 7, with a sliding 31-day snowfall of at least 1.0 inches.
+The month with the most snow in Minot is November, with an average snowfall of 2.8 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.